The right spice or herb can create flavor versatility and breathe new life into your favorite savory dishes.

 How Other Spices Compare

-While cumin stands out for its digestive properties, other popular spices like ginger, cinnamon, and fennel offer similar benefits.
-Their unique flavors and stimulating actions on the digestive tract are similar to cumin and can be combined for various dishes.
+While cumin stands out for its digestive properties, other popular spices such as ginger, cinnamon, and fennel offer similar benefits.
+Their stimulating actions on the digestive tract are similar to those of cumin and can be combined for various dishes.

-Traditional cooking methods often used spices to enhance the flavors of dishes while making foods like legumes and root vegetables easier to digest.
+Traditional cooking methods often used spices to enhance the flavors of dishes while making foods such as legumes and root vegetables easier to digest.
 Adding spice while cooking can reduce bloating and gas, minimizing discomfort associated with certain foods, especially beans.
-Cumin, in particular, is a flavor even picky eaters, like some children, will enjoy—especially when combined with other ingredients.
+Cumin, in particular, is a flavor that even picky eaters will enjoy, especially when it’s combined with other ingredients.

 Incorporating Cumin Into Your Diet